JCPTrevillian/testimonials/README.md

 ![5](https://github.com/JCPTrevillian/testimonials/assets/95890754/b3a8b343-42c0-4fcb-8aa1-806847a63f5e)
 \
 \
 **The CSS challenge for me was overlaying the textbox with the image without imposing too much on the image space.
-I eventually modified the width and height of the textbox.I love the rounded corners for both text box and image box thanks to border-radius**
+Initially the text box UR and LR corners were tucked behind the image. z-index (line 52) resolved that by bringing the right corners tucked behind the image forward but it was imposing too much onto the image.
+Not wanting to sacrifice the size of the image, I reduced the text box width and height to maintain the rectangular shape while allowing reasonable overlap.
+Border-radius rounded the corners for. apolished look.**
 \
 \
 ![6](https://github.com/JCPTrevillian/testimonials/assets/95890754/1ff95dae-084e-4b30-95d6-3e14ece71328)